gjbex/Best-practices-for-scientific-computing/code_style.md

 Moreover, communicating about your code with others that don't speak your language will be just that bit harder.

+Just to put things in context: sometimes short variable names are perfectly adequate.
+For instance, trivial variable using in an iteration to index an array are conventianally called `i`, `j` and so on.
+This is perfectly fine, and unless you have a good reason to choose different names, the "default" names will even help others to understand your code.

+Also domain specific variables can have short names, using, e.g., `T` to denote the temperature, or `t` for time.
+This particular example would of course break for programming languages that are case-insensitive, e.g., Fortran.

+Note that these last remarks in no way contradicts the message of this
+section: `T` and `t` are very desciptive for developers in the domains where this notation is used.

 ## Keep it *simple*

 Ideally, code is simple.
 A function should have two levels of indentation at most.
 This is advice you'll find in the literature on general purpose programming.
 Although this is good advice, there are some caveats in the context of scientific computing.

 However, the gist is clear: code is as simple as possible, but not simpler.

 Even for scientific code, a function has no more lines of code than fit comfortably on your screen.
 It is all too easy to lose track of the semantics if you can't get an overview of the code.
 Remember, not everyone has the budget for a 5K monitor.

 If you find yourself writing a very long code fragment, ask yourself whether that is atomic, or whether the task it represents can be broken up into sub-tasks.
 If so, and that is very likely, introduce new functions for those sub-tasks with descriptive names.
 This will make the narrative all the easier to understand.

 A function should have a single purpose, i.e., you should design it to do one thing, and one thing only.

 For function signatures, simplicity matters as well.
 Functions that take many arguments may lead to confusion.
 In C and C++, you have to remember the order of the function arguments.
 Accidentally swapping argument values with the same type in a function call can lead to interesting debugging sessions.

-The same advice applies to Fortran procedures, keep the number of arguments limited.
-However, Fortran supports using keyword arguments, a nice feature that makes your code more robust.
+The same advice applies to Fortran procedures or Python functions, keep the number of arguments limited.
+However, both Fortran and Python support using keyword arguments, a nice feature that makes your code more robust.
 Consider the following procedure signature:

 ~~~fortran
 real function random_gaussian(mu, sigma)